local-seo-for-beginners

 Strategies vary depending on industry:

-- SEO for restaurants – Menu optimisation, photo updates, TripAdvisor integration.
+• SEO for restaurants – Menu optimization, photo updates, TripAdvisor integration.

 Local SEO Tools